vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/blog/most-useful-statistics.md

 ---

 ## Introduction
-Each member of the Tanzu GemFire `DistributedSystem` produces a variety of statistics including ones in these categories:
+Each member of the VMware GemFire `DistributedSystem` produces a variety of statistics including ones in these categories:

 - Operating System
 - Java Virtual Machine (JVM)